 Today we are returning to the Personal Statement – an essential document of Tier 1 Exceptional Talent Visa application.
-You may be a real digital star but with bad and unclear wordings in the Personal Statement, your personal score during the visa assessment process will be dropped.
+You may be a real digital star, but with wrong and unclear wordings in the Personal Statement, your personal score during the visa assessment process will be dropped.
 I have already written a couple of articles about the basics of this document and its details.
 By the way, all of my previous blog postings are based on the Home Office & Tech Nation Guidelines, so you can always double-check the exciting facts.

 Today I need to clarify one more point.
 The question for today is: are the quotes and links relevant to include into the Personal Statement for UK Exceptional Talent Visa?

 Short answer – probably, no. But you need to understand three main things about the Personal Statement, and then you will understand why my answer is negative.

 Writing a personal statement is similar to creating your own idea for your life as a startup.
 Indeed, your life is the most important project of your everyday routine.
 What extra bonuses you will have with Tier 1 Exceptional Talent Visa?
 How will you change not only your life but the life of other people in the UK and around the world?

 Your Personal Statement has to be a monologue about your future and a couple of sentences about your past.
-But again – a past as a foundation for future achievements, not a main body of your Personal Statement for Exceptional Talent Visa
+But again – history as a foundation for future achievements, not the main body of your Personal Statement for Exceptional Talent Visa

 That’s why your Personal Statement has to be good storytelling.
 Start with what you already have had.
 Then – go directly to what you want to achieve with Tier 1 Exceptional Talent Visa.
 By the way, write about:

 - the city where you plan to live and why you have chosen it;

 - what will be your occupation after obtaining talent visa;

 - the focus industry (or industries) that you will enter with your digital skills;